 Is it ever legal to park in front of an NYC driveway?

+Can I park in front of my own NYC driveway?
 I frequently receive telephone calls and comments from wonderful members of the driving community asking whether it’s legal to park in front of an NYC driveway.

 - Many friends want to know about saving spaces in front of driveways (It is never, ever legal to save a parking space on an NYC roadway…period).